venilnoronha/venilnoronha.github.io/_posts/2018-10-07-set-sail-a-production-ready-istio-adapter.md

 The above configuration defines a simple service with just a single replica which is created out of the image at `dockerhub-username/mygrpcadapter:latest`.
 The service can be referred to by name as `mygrpcadapter` and can be addressed to via port `8000`.
 That's how the `address: "mygrpcadapter:8000"` configuration  in `sample_operator_config.yaml` refers to this particular deployment.

-Also, notice this special annotation:
+Also, notice these special annotations:

 ```yaml
 annotations: